Celia Hammond: Celia Hammond Animal Trust

 In 1986 she founded the Celia Hammond Animal Trust with the aim of opening a low-cost neutering clinic to control the feral animal population.
 In 1995, the trust opened London's first low-cost neuter clinic in Lewisham.
 A second clinic opened in Canning Town in 1999.
 The Celia Hammond Animal Trust also runs a sanctuary in Brede, East Sussex, for animals which need new homes.
 In addition to neutering animals, the clinics (and sanctuary) also help to rescue and rehome animals, and now find homes for thousands of cats each year.

 Personal life

-Hammond had a long-term relationship with the guitarist Jeff Beck around 1968~1992.
+Hammond had a long-term relationship with the guitarist Jeff Beck.